 You decide whether to take this coverage and how much is appropriate.
-If you choose the dependent children's combined Life and AD&D Insurance or the children's Critical Illness Insurance, the total premium is the same regardless of the number of children insured.
+If you choose the Child Life or Child AD&D Insurance or the Child Critical Illness Insurance, the total premium is the same regardless of the number of children insured.
 Life and AD&D options for you and your spouse are summarized in the chart below.